North Harmony: Call-to-Action

 Additionally for North Harmony:

-• Fish are killed by harvesting, but are not killed by herbicides
+• Fish are not killed by herbicides